Silver-L/VAE-liver/README.md

 # beta-VAE for liver
-A implementation of beta-VAE and VAE(beta = 1) for liver
+A implementation of beta-VAE and VAE(beta = 1) for Level Set Distribtuion Model(LSDM) of liver

 ## Requirements
 ```